AleEspinozama/memorama/README.md

-This is a little project I made for practice and for my daughter (she only played once and then asked for something else x.X)
+This is a little project I made for practice and to my daughter (she only played it once and then asked for something else x.X)

 It's a little memorama, made in react.